CiscoDevNet/terraform-provider-catalystcenter/README.md

 All resources and data sources have been tested with the following releases.

-All resources and data sources have been tested with the following releases.

 | Platform        | Version |
 | --------------- | ------- |
 | Catalyst Center | 2.3.7   |